-Medicare Part C also has options that are specifically built for beneficiaries with specific situations.
+Medicare Part C in Tacoma, Washington also has options that are built explicitly for beneficiaries with specific situations.
 These plans are referred to as Special Needs Plans.
-To qualify to enroll in an SNP you must have the special needs that the plan is set up to assist with.
+To qualify to enroll in an SNP, you must have the special needs that the plan is set up to assist with.

-SNP plans are broken up into three categories; dual, chronic, and institutionalized.
+SNP plans are divided into three categories; dual, chronic, and institutionalized.

 Dual SNPs are designed to help beneficiaries that have both Medicare and Medicaid.
 They will usually offer a plethora of services and benefits that specifically help low-income individuals.

-Chronic SNPs are put together to assist those that have certain chronic health conditions.
-The most common are plans that assist individuals with diabetes, COPD, or heart conditions.
+Chronic SNPs are put together to assist those with certain chronic health conditions.
+The most common are plans that help individuals with diabetes, COPD, or heart conditions.

 Institutional SNPs are formulated to cater to individuals that live in an institutionalized setting.

 Amerigroup is a small insurance company that only offers plans in a few states.
-They put quite a bit of focus on the areas they do business and they have a CSNP – HMO in the area with a zero-premium.
+They put quite a bit of focus on the areas where they do business, and they have a CSNP – HMO with a zero-premium.

 Humana is one of the leading Medicare companies in the US.
 They have a great Dual SNP plan to help low-income beneficiaries in Tacoma.

 Molina is a small company that works similarly to Kaiser.
 They offer VIP-style care in a tight network.
-Companies that take this approach can really benefit the beneficiaries, but can significantly limit the amount of access to doctors.
+Companies that take this approach can benefit the beneficiaries but can significantly limit access to doctors.